-POL \211.
-Western European Politics
+POL \211.Western European PoliticsImage: 4 credits

 Comparative study of the main political systems of Western Europe.
 Examination of European Union and its policies, processes and outcomes.
 Comparative analysis of short- and long-term implications of European economic integration for the rest of the world.